nrfconnect/sdk-nrf/include/net/http_download.rst

 * The application protocol to communicate with the server is HTTP 1.1.
 * IETF RFC 7233 is supported by the HTTP Server.
-* :option:`CONFIG_NRF_DOWNLOAD_MAX_RESPONSE_SIZE` is configured so that it can contain the entire HTTP response.
+* :option:`CONFIG_HTTP_DOWNLOAD_MAX_RESPONSE_SIZE` is configured so that it can contain the entire HTTP response.

 HTTPS
 =====

 The library uses TLS version 1.2.
-When using HTTPS, the application must provision the TLS credentials and pass the security tag to the library when calling :cpp:func:`download_client_connect`.
+When using HTTPS, the application must provision the TLS credentials and pass the security tag to the library when calling :cpp:func:`http_download_connect`.

 To provision a TLS certificate to the modem, the application can use the nrf_inbuilt_key APIs (see the :file:`nrf_inbuilt_key.h` file in the `nrfxlib`_ repository).
 The following snippet illustrates how to provision a TLS certificate, associate it to TLS security tag, and pass that tag to the library.